WhereSoftwareGoesToDie/retcon/docs/design/use-cases.md

 ## Comparing and resolving conflicting diffs from different sources

 A record receives updates to the same fields from *local* and *upstream* at the same time, and the changes conflict.

-Instead of propagating the conflicting change, both changes are recorded in the Retcon database, and system maintainers are notified of a data conflict.
+These will need to be resolved manually.

+### Send out notifications of conflicts

+Current conflicts should be assembled in a listable form and then distributed to system maintainers via a notification interface defined by Retcon's configuration.

+### Display original document and available pending diffs

+The administrative interface will need to display the original document, and offer a selection of diff operations that can be applied to update the document.
+To do this, we'll need to be able to display the original document as JSON, and we'll also a list of diff operations that apply to the document.
+The document and list of diffs can then be displayed in a web (or other) interface for staff to use and update.

+### Submit selection of diffs to apply to the document

-The maintainers can then use an interface to Retcon, web or otherwise, to view the conflicting diffs, and select the diff portion that should be propagated to both *local* and *upstream*.
+The administrative interface will submit a series of diff portion IDs to apply to the document.
+Retcon will then retrieve the diff portions from the database, perform the operations that each portion defines against the original document, and then propagate the updated document to *local* and *upstream*.